portellam/Obsidian-workflow/99 - Templates/Monthly-Notes.md

 > ```tasks
 > not done
 > description does not include ]]
-> (path does not include 10 - Daily Notes) AND (path does not include 10 - Periodic Notes)
+> (path does not include 10 - Daily) AND (path does not include 10 - Periodic Notes)
 > filename does not include Passions Backlog 🎮
 > (status.type is TODO) AND (no tags) AND (no happens date)
 > group by filename